JosephLai241/URS/README.md

 This suite of tools can be used *after* scraping data from Reddit.
 Both of these tools analyze the frequencies of words found in submission titles and bodies, or comments.

 Running either tool will create the `analytics` directory within the date directory. **This directory is located in the same directory in which the scrape data resides**.
 For example, if you run the frequencies generator on February 16th for scrape data that was captured on February 14th, `analytics` will be created in the February 14th directory.
+Command history will still be written in the February 16th `urs.log`.

 The sub-directories `frequencies` or `wordclouds` are created in `analytics` depending on which tool is run.

-***NOTE:*** Do not move the `scrapes/` directory elsewhere if you want to use these tools.
+***NOTE:*** Do not move the `scrapes` directory elsewhere if you want to use these tools.
 URS uses a relative path to save the generated files.

 ---